Zen Garland Order Core Practices

 Zen enlightenment awakens us to the unity of life.
 We find our very being intrinsically interwoven with a burgeoning biosphere where light, water, plants, animals, microorganisms, soil, and humans all are interdependent, interacting and co-creating life.

-Zen Ethics in Vows, Liturgy, Empowerments, and Ceremony
+Zen Ethics in Vows, Liturgy & Ceremony

 All rituals and ceremonies in Zen are meant to awaken, encourage, and sustain wisdom and compassion and help practitioners lead ethical and meaningful lives.
 They carry the power of tradition and the felt sense of the holy.
 The Zen Garland Order Vows provide a flexible, situational, and contextual bodymind approach to ethical behavior.
 Our ethics should integrate all aspects of our lives, guide our moment-to-moment choices, and set our longer-term directions.
 When we treat ethics as a koan, the whole universe becomes ethical interdependence, ethical interaction, and ethical co-creation.Ritual embodies our ethics and guides us in what to hold sacred, what to remember, what to illuminate and empower, and how to celebrate and mourn.
 Ritual in Zen is not dull recitation and repetition and is more than metaphor and symbol.
 Performed correctly, Zen rituals are incantatory, manifesting and transmitting a direct experience of the ritual’s meaning.
 They encourage us to devote the ordinary, ongoing, intimate particulars of our lives to the healing, salvation and liberation of all creation.